Nap Lajoie: Rivalry with Ty Cobb

 Lajoie and the Naps faced a doubleheader against the St. Louis Browns in Sportsman's Park, Cleveland's final two games of the season.
 After a sun-hindered fly ball went for a stand-up triple and another batted ball landed for a cleanly hit single, Lajoie had five subsequent hits – bunt singles dropped in front of rookie third baseman Red Corriden (whose normal position was shortstop), who was playing closer to shallow left field on orders, it has been suggested, of manager Jack O'Connor.
-In his second at bat of the second game, Lajoie reached base on another bunt but the runner on first base advanced.
-According to the rules of that time, the hit was scored a sacrifice and thus, Lajoie did not record an official at-bat.
-He finished the doubleheader a perfect 8-for-8 and his batting average increased to .384, .001 greater than Cobb's mark.
+In his final at bat of the second game, Lajoie reached base on another bunt but the throw to first by Corriden was off target and the play was scored an error and thus, Lajoie did not record an official at-bat, nor a hit.
+He finished the doubleheader 8-for-8 and his batting average increased to .384, .001 greater than Cobb's mark.
 Although the AL office had not officially announced the results, Lajoie began to receive congratulations from fans and players, including eight of Cobb's Detroit Tigers teammates.
 Most players in the league preferred Lajoie's personality to that of Cobb's.
 Coach Harry Howell is reported to have said to the game's official scorer, E. V. Parish, "to do well by Lajoie."
 Howell was reported to have offered a bribe to Parish, which as described in Al Stump's biography of Cobb, was a $40 ($ in current dollar terms) suit.
 Parish refused the offer and the resulting uproar ended in O'Connor and Howell being banned from the major leagues by AL President Ban Johnson.